ucgmsim/sim_atlas/frontend/README.md

 ## Running locally

-Open a terminal to do the following steps
+Open a terminal to do the following steps:

 1. Change the directory to frontend